Anthares101/raptor-blog/dns-tunneling/index.md

 ### Android

-If you want to use all this in an Android device you would need to root it or use this: [andiodine / andiodine · GitLab](https://gitlab.com/andiodine/andiodine).
+If you want to use all this in an Android device you would need to root it or use [Andiodine](https://gitlab.com/andiodine/andiodine).

 Basically with this app we are doing the same as we did in the previous section but without the SSH tunnel part.
 That means 2 things: